 Conclusion

-Most dash cams are very similar, but there are subtle differences that can make some much better for specific uses than others.
-We hope this guide has helped you narrow the field of dash cameras you're considering and helps lead you to a product that you'll be pleased with.
+Most dash cams are very similar, but subtle differences can make some much better for specific uses than others.
+We hope this guide has helped you narrow the field of dash cameras you're considering and has helped lead you to a product that you'll be pleased with.